UjjwalKarkeyy/Rainfall-Dataset-Analysis/README.md

 > If this were your dataset,
 > **what’s one unexpected or creative question you’d ask using SQL?**

-👇 Comment below and let’s brainstorm some rainy-day queries!

 ---

 ### 👨‍💻 Author